mthwm/kc_q7_keymap/README.md

 - FN3: Accessed by holding the rightmost key in the bottom row
 - GAMING: Toggle on/off by pressing H while in FN3 layer (position of GAMING_TOG key)

+## Gaming Mode

+The dedicated gaming layer disables home row mods for a traditional typing experience, which is often preferred for gaming where holding keys is common.

+### How to Enter/Exit Gaming Mode
+- **Enter Gaming Mode**: Press FN3 + H
+- **Exit Gaming Mode**: Press FN3 + H (while in gaming mode)

 ## Compilation and Flashing

 1. Set up your QMK environment following the [QMK Setup Guide](https://docs.qmk.fm/#/newbs_getting_started)